The Philippines is one of the most attractive tourist destinations in the world, also due to its tourist-friendly visa policies.

 Philippines eTA Visa Requirements for U.S. Citizens

-In order to obtain an eTA visa for the Philippines from USA, the US traveler will need to check to make sure they fulfill all the requirements for gaining entry into the country.
+In order to obtain an eTA visa for the Philippines from the USA, the U.S. traveler will need to check to make sure they fulfill all the requirements for obtaining entry into the country.
 These eTa Philippines requirements include:

 - Having a passport with a validity of at least 6 months beyond their expected stay in the country

 - Hotel bookings